 Professor of Law

-B.A., College of the City of New York

-J.D., New York University School of Law

-LL.M., Georgetown University School of Law
+B.A., College of the City of New York J.D., New York University School of Law LL.M., (Labor Law), Georgetown University School of Law

-Professor Kaynard was the Regional Director of Region 29 of the National Labor Relations Board for 22 years.
-He was responsible for administering the National Labor Relations Act, which is the primary statute that establishes national labor relations policy.
+Professor Kaynard is a nationally-recognized expert in the field of labor law and labor-management relations.
+He served as Regional Director of Region 29 of the National Labor Relations Board for 22 years.
+He was responsible for administering the National Labor Relations Act, which is the primary statute that establishes national labor law policy.
 Professor Kaynard administered the processing of election representation proceedings and unfair labor practice charges.
-He has taught at several educational institutions and published articles on labor law.
+During his tenure at the NLRB, he resolved critical labor disputes in various industries, including communications, construction, department stores, education, garment, health care, longshore, manufacturing, maritime, motion pictures, newspaper, professional athletics, radio and television.